THE UNIVERSITY OF FLORIDA

 - DesJardines, Chapter 3, “Ethics and Economics: Managing Public Lands,” 45-66, and Chapter 12, “Pluralism, Pragmatism, and Sustainability,” 258-269.- Phil Cafaro Valuing Wild Nature (2017), OHEE.

-- Robert Fletcher & Others, Barbarian hordes: the overpopulation scapegoat in international development discourse
+- Robert Fletcher and others, Barbarian hordes: the overpopulation scapegoat in international development discourse

 - Recommended: Sandy Irvine, The Cornucopia Scam: Contradictions of Sustainable Development, in Wild Earth 4 (4):72-82, Winter 94/95.